 1. Named real person (most common)

-“Photo of Elon Musk” / “image of Taylor Swift” / “Einstein at a chalkboard” — all blocked.
-Imagen via Gemini refuses to generate likenesses of named real people, including historical figures.
+“Photo of Elon Musk,” “image of Taylor Swift,” “Einstein at a chalkboard” all get refused.
+Nano Banana 2 and Imagen refuse to generate likenesses of named real people, including historical figures, and the Gemini app will even block editing or face-swapping when it recognizes a public figure in an uploaded photo.

-How to judge: removing the name lets the prompt through.
+How to confirm: remove the name and the prompt goes through.

-“iPhone,” “Coca-Cola can,” “Nike shoes,” “Tesla car” — frequently trigger blocks.
-Imagen’s filter treats trademark mentions as risk.
+“iPhone,” “Coca-Cola can,” “Nike shoes,” “Tesla car” frequently trigger blocks.
+The filter treats trademark mentions as risk.

-How to judge: “a modern smartphone” works where “an iPhone” doesn’t.
+How to confirm: “a modern smartphone” works where “an iPhone” doesn’t.

 3. Politician / political figure / political topic

 Any named politician is blocked.
-Some political topics (rallies, protests) are blocked even unnamed.
+Some political scenes (rallies, protests, election imagery) are blocked even when unnamed.

 5. Medical / weapon / violence adjacent

-Knives, needles, blood, surgery, firearms — all blocked even in benign contexts (chef cutting onions, doctor with stethoscope sometimes pass, sometimes don’t).
+Knives, needles, blood, surgery, firearms, pills are blocked even in benign contexts.
+Borderline scenes (a chef cutting onions, a doctor with a stethoscope) sometimes pass and sometimes don’t.

-6. Stricter on gemini.google.com than AI Studio / API
+6. Consumer app is stricter than AI Studio / API

-Consumer app applies the strictest filter.
-AI Studio with Imagen lets you adjust safety threshold.
-API (Vertex AI Imagen) is the most permissive surface with proper auth.
+The gemini.google.com app applies the strictest filter.
+AI Studio exposes adjustable safety sliders.
+The Imagen API on Vertex AI is the most permissive surface with proper authentication.

 Shortest path to fix